How to unblock the 5 common types of blocked drains

 Having sloped pipes will require your yard or slab to be dug up in order to get the pipes to relay.

 Keep in mind

 Always keep in mind that any plumbing work that is carried out on your home or office is to be conducted by a fully licenced plumber.
-The information in the post is vague as it is not to be taken as a guide or specific how to.
+The information in the post is vague as it is not to be taken as a guide or specific 'how to' instructions.

-If you have any of the problems listed above please feel free to contact our expert team on 0406 400 200 or 9191 7309.
-Alternatively, you can fill in our online booking form and one of our friendly staff will be able to help you with your query.
+If you have any of the problems listed above please feel free to contact our expert team on 0406 400 200 Alternatively, you can fill in our online booking form and one of our friendly staff will be able to help you with your query.